IvanFan/skilltree/algorithm/binary-search-and-sorted-array.md

 we keep doing this until 3.3 is less than 5 so we need to check if 5 is on the right side of this row. we move right

-Then we find 6 &gt;5 move above
+Then we find 6 &gt;5 move above.
+Then we find 5

+If there are duplicated numbers, when we found 5, we need to move to right+1 and row -1